Trying to Understand and Cope With Disasters

 April 2009; Reviewed March 2010.

-Some of the signs that you or someone close to you may need stress management assistance include:
+Here are some of the signs that you or someone close to you may need stress management assistance:

 - Difficulty communicating thoughts